 Himalayan pink salt

 As a natural detoxifier that nourishes the skin.
 One of the oldest forms of salt on the planet, its rich nutritious value contains 84 elements such as calcium, magnesium, iron, potassium, amongst others.
 Himalayan salt detoxifies the body, stabilizes blood pressure and boosts blood circulation.
 But why is it pink?
-The higher the levels of iron in the salt, the more pink it is!
+The higher the levels of iron in the salt, the pinker it is!

 Anti-inflammatory, rich with antioxidants, olive oil is a natural remedy for damaged hair and dry skin.

 You’re welcome to choose any oil to your preference.
-I chose grapefruit essential oil, because I’m all about citruses lately.
-And, because grapefruit is very uplifting, boosts immune system, as well as the lymphatic system.
+I chose grapefruit essential oil because I’m all about citruses lately.
+And, because grapefruit is very uplifting, boosts the immune system, as well as the lymphatic system.
 It has antiviral properties, relieves stress and anxiety.
 All in all, grapefruit essential oil is a great tonic for the body.

 Rosewater is beneficial for our skin.
 I wrote a lot about rosewater here, but in a few words, rosewater has antibacterial and anti-inflammatory properties.
-It softens and soothes the skin, aids with acne, eczema, scars and wounds.
+It softens and soothes the skin, aids with acne, eczema, scars, and wounds.
 Rosewater is a natural skin toner and on top of it all, it smells divine!